Diversity, Equity, and Inclusion

 Some communities experience more poverty than others because they’ve been denied their fair share of resources and opportunities.

-Our funding approach prioritizes these communities and is guided by listening to grantees and understanding how we can best be allies, now and in the future.
+NWAF Priority Communities Our funding approach prioritizes these communities and is guided by listening to grantees and understanding how we can best be allies, now and in the future.
 These communities are at the center of our theory of change.
 Grantees serving our priority communities inform our strategy.
 They are resourceful problem solvers working in resilient communities with a wealth of wisdom, creativity, and passion—who are responding, reimagining, and rebuilding equitable economies, where opportunity is shared by all.

 Funding grantees that reflect distinct cultural strengths

 We have heard time and again that the policies and systems of our region don’t work for everyone.
 Why?
 Because these policies and systems continue to create barriers that deny communities access to resources, power over decisions that shape their futures, and respect for their cultures and ways of life.
 Too many people in our priority communities live in crisis or a paycheck away from it.
 So, we fund grantees that reflect the distinct cultural strengths of our region.
-In 2018, we began collecting demographic data about the leadership and communities served by our grantees.
-We now have a process to understand how many of our grantee organizations are led by Black, Indigenous, and people of color (BIPOC).
-Our most recent data shows that during 2019–2022, 83 percent of grant dollars went to organizations led by Native Americans and communities of color.

 This data helps us understand how our grantmaking supports nonprofits led by and for our priority communities and gives us a benchmark by which to hold ourselves accountable.

-The recommendations are task oriented (for example, create an HR recruitment toolkit that reflects a DEI approach to hiring) and focus on activities ranging from investments to our grantmaking.
-The plan merges our broader aspirations to advance equity with concrete actions we can take individually, as a team, and as an organization.
-We realize that we’ll need additional plans to deepen our work on racial equity as our journey evolves.
+In 2017, we began our journey with a detailed multiyear DEI plan that touched on all seven core functional areas and described the outcomes we sought.
+It included 28 specific recommendations tied to the particular circumstances, composition, mission, and operations of our organization.
+The recommendations were task oriented (for example, create an HR recruitment toolkit that reflects a DEI approach to hiring) and focused on activities ranging from investments to our grantmaking.
+The plan merged our broader aspirations to advance equity with concrete actions we could take individually, as a team, and as an organization.

 Check out the report on our progress